These days, I keep reading around the Internet about how this or that dog food is completely free of Chinese ingredients.

-If human vitamins are mostly sourced from Chinese suppliers, what are the chances the profit-driven pet food industry will still be able to get their hands on the few American-made supplements still available?
+If human supplements are mostly sourced from China, what are the chances any profit-conscious pet food company will now be able to acquire the few still made in North America?

-And what’s the likelihood these same companies would be willing to pay the top prices required to get them?
+And what’s the likelihood that same company would be willing to pay the competitive prices required to get them?

 After all, even a broken clock is right twice a day.